 Falls are the leading cause of TBI, regardless of what age you are, but they do affect younger and older Americans disproportionately.

 Some causes of TBI can result in legal repercussions, particularly if you fell on someone else’s property or were involved in a car accident.
-A personal injury attorney in Sharon can walk you through your legal options after a traumatic head injury.
+Contact Jim Glaser Law today at 781-689-2277 or fill out our online form to request a free case evaluation.